MicrosoftDocs/power-automate-docs/flow-docs/us-govt.md

 | Fingerprinting check| Fingerprint background check against FBI databases|
 | CJIS background screening| State-adjudicated review of federal and state criminal history by state CSA appointed authority within each state that has signed up for the Microsoft CJIS IA program |

-1 applies only to personnel with temporary or standing access to customer content hosted in Microsoft Flow US Government (GCC).
+<sup>1</sup> Applies only to personnel with temporary or standing access to customer
+content hosted in Microsoft Flow US Government (GCC).

 ## Certifications and accreditations